maudnals/blockchain/basics.md

 #### Blockchain:
 A blockchain is a decentralized, immutable database.

 decentralized
 P2P
 crypto

 #### Decentralized vs distributed:
+Decentralized is a subcategory of distributed.

 #### Block:
 A blockchain's records are called blocks.
 They're linked using cryptography.
 Each block contains:
 * a cryptographic hash of the previous block
 * a timestamp
 * transaction data (generally represented as a Merkle tree).